mf4dhil/anime-api/README.md

 | All Genre Data | http://127.0.0.1:3000/genre/:id |
 | All Studio Data | http://127.0.0.1:3000/studio/:id |

-delete method is required to use this endpoints😊

 ##### Update data
 use the following list of endpoints to get all the data